emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 03. The settings interface

 == Changelog ==
+= 6.8.2 =
+* New third-party counter button to Share with E-MAILiT: Odnoklassniki.
 = 6.8.1 =
 * Update Sharing Endpoint Services / Submission URL's.
 = 6.8 =